Super League Test series: Background

 The Australian side consisted only of players from the 1997 Telstra Cup season (which was run by the Super League (SL)), with none from the 1997 Optus Cup season (which was run by the Australian Rugby League (ARL), who continue to disregard the series and do not count its matches in their records).
-England's Rugby Football League on the other hand, who had been aligned with the Super League since 1995, does count the series' games as genuine test matches in their player records.
+England's Rugby Football League, who have been aligned with the Super League since 1995, does count the series' games as genuine test matches in their player records.

-Coming off the disaster of the Lions 1996 Oceania tour (which did not include Australia) where the team won its tests against Papua New Guinea and Fiji, but lost all 3 tests against New Zealand and indeed did not even win a game on the New Zealand leg of the tour, The Lions were looking for redemption.
-The British team were also attempting to win their first series against Australia since 1970 and their first home series win against Australia since 1959.
-Lions fullback/winger Jason Robinson was the only player from both teams who was not actually a Super League aligned player having signed an ARL contract in 1995 at the height of the Super League war.
-Robinson had in fact played for a Rest of the World team in a test against the Australian Kangaroos (ARL) earlier in 1997.
-Although contracted to them, the ARL did not object to Robinson's selection for Great Britain.
+Coming off the disaster of the Lions 1996 Oceania tour, when the team won its tests against Papua New Guinea and Fiji, but lost all 3 tests against New Zealand and indeed did not even win a game on the New Zealand leg of the tour, the Lions were looking for redemption.
+The British team were also attempting to win their first series against Australia since 1970 and their first home series against Australia since 1959.
+Lions fullback/winger Jason Robinson was the only player from both teams who was not a Super League aligned, player having signed an ARL contract in 1995 at the height of the Super League war.
+Robinson had played for a Rest of the World team in a test against the Australian Kangaroos (ARL) earlier in 1997.
+Although contracted to the ARL, they did not object to Robinson's selection for Great Britain.
 Robinson had been controversially left off Great Britain's 1996 Oceania tour by the RFL due to his ARL contract.